Emkay27/Python-for-Data-Science/README.md

 # Python-for-Data-Science

-___This is a repository that tracks my progress in the IBM Cognative class course namely, Python for Data Science.___
+___This is a repository that shows what I've done in the IBM Cognative class course namely, Python for Data Science.___

 ___I have passed the IBM cognitive class with a mark of 98% to receive my certificate and badge which you can see below.___
 IBM badge                          |  IBM certificate